matt-mcdaniel/jspm-build/README.md

 * Allowing the developer to write ES6 modules and syntax pending browser adoption
 * Supporting a myriad of current, ES5 module formats
 * Creating a suitable module-loading system for an HTTP/2 environment

+## Overview

+This project is a particular implementation of [`jspm`](http://jspm.io/) that allows for use of ES6 modules and syntax in development and deployment to ES5, browser-friendly code in production.
+It takes an extra step of transpiling each JavaScript module in separate files to support asynchronous dependency loading during runtime. *These asynchronous loads in production do not rely on in-browser transpiling; they are simply ES5 modules that are asynchronously fetched on an as-needed basis.*

 ## General Worfklow